The Collision Conference 2020 will be Canada’s biggest technology conference to date.

 - Innovation is at the center of growth, for startups, corporations and individuals alike.

-In conclusion, here’s hoping Collision 2020 answers many concerns about technology, and how we can use it to benefit others, as well as, ourselves.
+In conclusion, we're hoping Collision 2020 answers many concerns about technology, and how we can use it to benefit others, as well as, ourselves.